 One mile each way, easy walking, steep in places.

 Bear right at the fork in the Estate track as if for Doirlinn.
-Shortly after two tracks merge another goes off to the right with a ‘bumpy road’ sign.
+Shortly after two tracks merge another goes off to the right marked Achleanan and the farm.
 Follow this past the modern agricultural building and up the hill to Achleanan.
 Pass through the gate in front of Achleanan and turn right after the next gate until the track crosses a grassy field.
-Go through the gate at the far side, take the gate on the left immediately after this.
-Follow the fenceline up the slope to the left keeping to the left of the fence.
+Go through the gate at the far side, and take the gate on the left immediately after this.
+Follow the fenceline up the slope to your right.
 This will bring you out on the ridge above the lochan, which has a bird-watching hide.
 Trout fishing is available on the lochan with a permit available from the Estate office.

 Note: please avoid this walk during the lambing season